nodejs/node/doc/api.markdown

     4

 The REPL provides access to any variables in the global scope.
-You can expose a variable to the REPL explicitly by assigning it to the `scope` object associated with each `REPLServer`.
+You can expose a variable to the REPL explicitly by assigning it to the `context` object associated with each `REPLServer`.
 For example:

     // repl_test.js
     var repl = require("repl"),
         msg = "message";

-    repl.start().scope.m = msg;
+    repl.start().context.m = msg;

-Things in the `scope` object appear as local within the REPL:
+Things in the `context` object appear as local within the REPL:

     mjr:~$ node repl_test.js
     node> m